Peter Beaumont (figure skater): 2023–24 season: Senior debut

 For their first senior programs, Bashynska and Beaumont initially contemplated a Twilight-themed free program, and subsequently one to Ludwig Minkus' La Bayadère, both of which their coaches opposed.
 They ultimately agreed on a Romeo and Juliet program, incorporating music from both Nino Rota's 1968 film score and Sergei Prokofiev's 1940 ballet.

 Bashynska/Beaumont made their international senior debut on the Challenger circuit at the 2023 CS Nepela Memorial, coming in seventh.
 She afterward said the experience was "way more satisfying than I thought it was going to be which makes me really happy that we did so well.
 We're learning, and this was the first year of many years ahead of us, and I think we can both agree that this is the first step towards a long process."
 They were invited to make their Grand Prix debut at the 2023 Grand Prix of Espoo, where they finished in eighth place.
 Beaumont explained afterward that the team "came here with the goal of having clean and expressive performances.
 We did a lot of preparation for this event – the past three weeks have been really tough, so we’re really happy with how it went this weekend."

 Making their first appearance in the domestic senior category at the Skate Canada Challenge, Bashynska/Beaumont won the gold medal.
-Beaumont noted the proximity to the Finnish Grand Prix, saying it"it was nice to come here and skate relatively clean programs," as they were "happy with how we did relative to how physically tired we are."
+Beaumont noted the proximity to the Finnish Grand Prix, saying "it was nice to come here and skate relatively clean programs," as they were "happy with how we did relative to how physically tired we are."
 In their senior national championship debut at the 2024 edition in Calgary, Bashynska/Beaumont were fourth in the rhythm dance, but dropped to sixth after a fall in the free dance.